 Experience a little green therapy at your offsite by heading to Blandford Nature Center.
 It features a collection of wildlife, a working farm with goats, sheep and pigs, historic buildings and 264 acres of woods, streams and meadows traced with 6 miles of trails.
 The center has indoor and outdoor spaces ideal for meetings, including a brand new auditorium.

-Getting to explore the Japanese Garden at Frederik Meijer Gardens & Sculpture Park is just one of the benefits of hosting your meeting there.
+Getting to explore the Japanese Garden at Frederik Meijer Gardens & Sculpture Park in Grand Rapids is just one of the benefits of hosting your meeting there.

 Photo Credit: Frederik Meijer Gardens & Sculpture Park